... aka: 鬼胎

 After their strange night in the cave, Kuang Ta and Lei Ting return to the city just in time to visit Lei Ting's wealthy father (Chao Klaewklong) on his deathbed.
 Lawyer Shek Chiao (Krung Srivilai), who used to date Lei Ting himself and is still in love with her, even reads the will while the father is just minutes away from dying.
 Pops wants to make sure it's clearly conveyed that he disapproves of his daughter's relationship to Kuang Ta, as he finds him lazy, unambitious, stubborn and his motives suspicious.
 Still, he leaves his home, his money, his lucrative property business and everything else to his daughter in hopes she'll ultimately make the right decision.
 Long story short: She doesn't.

 Despite having a nice, loyal, kind, handsome, responsible lawyer who'd gladly marry her, Lei Ting breaks his heart and opts for the bad boy instead.
-The two marry and then things immediately turn sour.
-If only someone had tried to warn the poor girl!
-Sarcasm mode off.
-On their wedding eve, their first intimate night since the whole cave incident, Lei Ting finds herself revolted by the idea of sex with her new hubby and unable to follow through with consummating their marriage.
+The two marry and then, to the surprise of no one, things immediately turn sour.
+On their wedding eve, their first intimate night since the whole cave incident, Lei Ting finds herself revolted by the idea of sex with her new hubby and is unable to follow through with consummating their marriage.
 Kuang Ta calls her "disgusting!" and goes to sleep on the couch.
 He's also not particularly interested in filling in for his late father-in-law as managing director of his company either and is just fine with the business going down the tubes.
 He is, however, interested in his new personal assistant; the aptly named Secretary Ho.
 Frustrated by lack of sex, Kuang Ta goes to a "Turkish Bath and Massage" parlor and finds Ms. Ho also working there.
 The two become lovers.

 Lei Ting, who's been suffering from debilitating stomach cramps and dizzy spells, goes to see her physician, Dr. Wu (Kun Li), and finds out she's three months pregnant.
 Strangely, she can't feel the baby moving.
 After having been pregnant for 14 months (!)
 Wu tells her it's "strange" but not to worry (!!)
 By this point, Kuang Ta has taken off for Hong Kong and abandoned Lei Ting, forcing her to make amends with people he has wronged.
 She has her father's loyal employee Mr. Mai (Ni Liu), who'd resigned due to Kuang Ta's behavior, start running the business and gets back in touch with Shek Chiao.
 But then the baby finally arrives to screw everything up again.